-He is the nephew of Dato' Lim Kang Hoo, Tan Sri Dato' Lim Kang Yew and Dato' Lim Kang Poh.
+He is the nephew of Tan Sri Dato' Lim Kang Hoo, Tan Sri Dato' Lim Kang Yew and Dato' Lim Kang Poh.
 Save for the above, he does not have any family relationship with any other directors of the Company.
+The interest of Mr Lee Hun Kheng is disclosed on page 26 of the Annual Report.